 After birth, your baby will be swaddled in blankets from the hospital.
 Eventually, you will have the opportunity to dress your baby in those pretty clothes that you prepared for him.

-I took with me: three white bodies, a hat, socks, one newborn set.
+I took with me: three white bodies, a hat, socks, and one newborn set.
 As you imagine, I didn’t use them all, but they were there just in case.

 I had with me also three cotton diapers, a blanket, diapers, coconut oil, and a wrap swaddle blanket.